-BNL monitors research and support facilities where there is a potential for environmental impact, as well as areas where past waste handling practices or accidental spills have already degraded groundwater quality.
-The groundwater beneath the BNL site is classified by New York State as Class GA groundwater, which is defined as a source of potable water supply.
+The Laboratory monitors research and support facilities where there is a potential for environmental impact, as well as areas where past waste handling practices or accidental spills have already degraded groundwater quality.
+The groundwater beneath the site is classified by New York State as Class GA groundwater, which is defined as a source of potable water supply.
 Federal drinking water standards (DWS), New York State DWS, and New York State Ambient Water Quality Standards (NYS AWQS) for Class GA groundwater are used as goals for groundwater protection and remediation.
-BNL evaluates the potential impact of radiological and nonradiological contamination by comparing analytical results to these standards.
-Contaminant concentrations that are below these standards are also compared to background values to evaluate the potential effects from facility operations.
+BNL evaluates the potential impact of radiological and nonradiological contamination by comparing analytical results to the standards.
+Contaminant concentrations that are below the standards are also compared to background values to evaluate the potential effects from facility operations.
 The detection of low concentrations of facility-specific volatile organic compounds (VOCs) or radionuclides may provide important early indications of a contaminant release and allow for timely identification and remediation of the source.

 Figure 7-1.
-Groundwater Protection Performance, 1998 - 2004.
+Groundwater Protection Performance, 1998 - 2005.

-Groundwater quality at BNL is routinely monitored through a network of approximately 828 on- and off-site wells (see SER Volume II, BNL Groundwater Status Report, for details).
+Groundwater quality at BNL is routinely monitored through a network of approximately 860 on- and off-site wells (see SER Volume II, Groundwater Status Report, for details).
 In addition to water quality assessments, water levels are routinely measured in more than 875 on- and off-site wells to assess variations in the direction and velocity of flow.
-Groundwater flow directions in the vicinity of BNL are shown in Figure 7-2.
+Groundwater flow directions in the vicinity of the Laboratory are shown in Figure 7-2.

-Among the active facilities that have groundwater monitoring programs are the Sewage Treatment Plant and Peconic River area, Service Station Motor Pool, Waste Management Facility, Central Steam Facility and adjacent Major Petroleum Facility, Alternating Gradient Synchrotron, Relativistic Heavy Ion Collider, Waste Concentration Facility, and several other smaller facilities.
+The following active facilities have groundwater monitoring programs: the Sewage Treatment Plant and Peconic River area, Biology Agricultural Fields, Waste Management Facility, Central Steam Facility and adjacent Major Petroleum Facility, Alternating Gradient Synchrotron, Relativistic Heavy Ion Collider, Waste Concentration Facility, Supply and Material Area, and several other smaller facilities.
 Inactive facilities include the former Hazardous Waste Management Facility, two former landfill areas, the Brookhaven Graphite Research Reactor (BGRR), High Flux Beam Reactor (HFBR), and the Brookhaven Medical Research Reactor (BMRR).
-As the result of detailed groundwater investigations conducted over the past 15 years, six significant VOC plumes and eight radionuclide plumes have been identified (see Figures 7-3 and 7-4).
+As a result of detailed groundwater investigations conducted over the past 15 years, six significant VOC plumes and eight radionuclide plumes have been identified (see Figures 7-3 and 7-4).